yaelhe/yoshi/docs/guides/export-es-modules.md

 ### How

-1. For typescript project, no special `tsconfig.json` change is needed.
-2. Specify path to your entry file with `module: 'dist/es/src/entry.js'`.
+1. Specify path to your entry file with `module: 'dist/es/src/entry.js'`.
 Please note that Yoshi will create `es` directory with untranspiled modules near your usual transformation output (`dist/src` and `dist/es/src`).

 _package.json_